 High Concentration Salicylic Acid Peels: While OTC cleansers and toners are generally safe for use during pregnancy (think a toner or wash with no more than 2% salicylic acid, used once or twice a day) Lortscher says there may be more of a concern when salicylic acid is used in higher concentrations, such as in peels, and/or is used over large areas of the body.

-As I mentioned earlier, melasma is a common skin problem in which brown facial pigmentation pops up.
-Lortscher says this has been reported in up to 70% of pregnant women.
-Why?
-"It's thought to be due to elevated estrogen, progesterone, and melanocyte-stimulating hormone levels during pregnancy," he said.
-The good news?
-"Melasma typically improves or resolves after delivery," he adds.
+Melasma is a common skin condition in which you experience brown facial pigmentation and Lortscher says it has been reported in up to 70% of pregnant women.
+"It's thought to be due to elevated estrogen, progesterone, and melanocyte-stimulating hormone levels during pregnancy," he says.
+But even without treatment (Lortscher advises vitamin C, niacinamide, and sun protection), the melasma won't last forever.
+"Melasma typically improves or resolves after delivery."

-While many attribute acne as a teenage skin concern, more and more people are reporting suffering from adult acne.
-These chronic breakouts can also occur during pregnancy.
-While acne often improves during pregnancy, Lortscher says it can occasionally be aggravated, especially in the third trimester.
+Acne isn't just a teenage skin concern—many people suffer from adult acne, and these chronic breakouts can also occur during pregnancy.
+Though acne often improves during pregnancy, Lortscher says it can occasionally be aggravated, especially in the third trimester.
 "In some women, acne develops for the first time during pregnancy," he notes.
-I know firsthand because my mom developed acne in her 30s after her third baby (she'd barely had a pimple before then).